Olcay Gulsen

 Olcay Gülşen, also known as OJ Gulsen, (born 20 July 1980) is a Dutch fashion designer.
 She was the owner of fashion label "SuperTrash" from 2009 to 2018.

 Life and career

 Olcay Gulsen's parents are Kurdish born in Turkey.
 Gulsen was born in Waalwijk.
 She has four sisters (Dolshe, Georgina, Venus and Jasmin) and a brother (Gökhan).
-In 2002, Olcay Gulsen graduated from her Human Resource course.
-After graduation she moved to Amsterdam to start her first company, a HRM agency called Chill Agency, at the age of 21.
+In 2002, Gulsen graduated from her Human Resource course.
+After graduation she moved to Amsterdam to start her first company, an HRM agency called Chill Agency, at the age of 21.
 She went on to start her second company named 2Stepzahead, importing international fashion brands.
 This gave her the opportunity to take on her third and biggest project to date: a fashion brand named SuperTrash.
-As of 2010, SuperTrash is sold in more than 2,000 sales points in 24 countries in Europe and America.
+By 2010, SuperTrash was sold in more than 2,000 sales points in 24 countries in Europe and America.